 If you think it’s a PROCJAM entry, it is.
 Don’t worry if it’s a game, or if it’s really art, or if it’s ‘proper’ procedural generation (that doesn’t exist).
 If you made something and want to share it with us, please submit it!

-Some hate [procedural generation], other love it, and hey – at the time of writing, more than 700 aspiring content creators have signed up for this year’s Procedural Generation Jam.
+Some hate [procedural generation], others love it, and hey -- at the time of writing, more than 700 aspiring content creators have signed up for this year’s Procedural Generation Jam.
 Which means there’s definitely an interest!
 Now, as for how many will end up actually releasing something ‘complete’ by the November 13 deadline, well, that obviously remains to be seen.

 That said, unless I’m mistaken, it doesn’t actually have to be feature finished, complete, done, or whatever you call a wrapped-up-and-shipped project.
 It does need some extent of procedural generation to qualify as an entry, however.
 So do keep that in mind, as you delve into Procedural Generation Jam 2016.